HoudiniGraphql/houdini/README.md

 npx houdini generate
 ```

-and finally, add the preprocessor to your sapper setup.
-Don't forget to add it to both the
+and finally, add the preprocessor to your sapper setup:
-client and the server configurations if you're using sapper.

 ```typescript
 import houdini from 'houdini-preprocess'